J-1 Waiver

 3. Political Opinion.

-Note: The alien has the burden to prove that he/she "will be subject to persecution."
+Note: The alien has the burden to prove that they "will be subject to persecution."
 The alien need not prove past persecution.

 • Hardship